-REMARKS (as of April 9, 2020): RCBC Bankard has extended the Payment Holiday from 30 days (March 16-April 15) to 60 days (March 16-May 15).
-Further, the Frequently Asked Questions (FAQs) about the Payment Holiday has been updated based on the Implementing Rules and Regulations (IRR) of Republic Act 11469 or the Bayanihan to Heal as One Act of 2020.
+REMARKS (Updated as of May 20, 2020): RCBC Bankard has further extended the Payment Holiday from March 16-May 15 to March 16-May 31, in line with the extension of the Enhanced Community Quarantine and the Implementing Rules and Regulations (IRR) of Republic Act 11469 or the Bayanihan to Heal as One Act of 2020*.

 1. What is a Payment Holiday?

 The Payment Holiday is RCBC Bankard’s basic assistance to its cardholders who may need a loan payment grace period due to the COVID-19 pandemic.
-With the Payment Holiday, cardholders whose Due Dates fall from March 16 to April 15, 2020 and from April 16 to May 15, 2020, can skip their due dates and make a payment 30 days after.
+With the Payment Holiday, cardholders whose Due Dates fall from March 16 to May 31 can skip their due dates and make a payment on their next due date after May 31.
 Accounts in good standing will remain to be on active status, and all accounts, whether current or past due, will not progress to the next delinquency cycle.
-The Principal and/or Interest falling due during the Payment Holiday, will not incur interest on interest.
+The Principal and/or Interest falling due during the Payment Holiday, will not incur Late Payment Fees and interest on interest.
 Further, fees and charges related to loans extended, such as Your Cash processing fees, will not be applied.
 On the other hand, cardholders who can manage to pay are encouraged to do so, in the safety of their homes, through their bank’s digital payment channels.

 2. Who are Qualified to avail of the Payment Holiday?

-All Cardholders, whether current or past due, and whose Due Dates fall from March 16 to April 15, 2020 and from April 16 to May 15, 2020 are qualified to avail of the Payment Holiday.
+All RCBC Bankard Cardholders, whether current or past due, irrespective of their place of residence, and whose Due Dates fall from March 16 to May 31, 2020 are qualified to avail of the Payment Holiday.

 Yes, cardholders who can manage to make a payment can still do so.
 While some bank branches are open (please refer to the RCBC Advisory for the list of RCBC Branches that are open), we encourage our cardholders to make their payments in the safety of their homes, through their bank’s digital payment channels.
 For cardholders who have enrolled their RCBC Bankard bill in RCBC’s Automatic Debit Arrangement (ADA), we shall continue to process the transactions for deposit accounts with sufficient balance to cover the indicated amount in the ADA, unless otherwise advised by the cardholder.
 To request for the temporary discontinuance of the ADA arrangement, Cardholders may get in touch with us by sending an email to firstname.lastname@example.org.